homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/CONTRIBUTING.md

 ### Create a pull request
 Ask collaborators for feedback on your changes.
 Include a summary of the changes and what problem they solve.
 You can use images, links, and tables to help convey this information.

-If your pull request addresses an issue, link the issue so that issue stakeholders are aware of the pull request and vice versa.
+If your pull request (PR) addresses an issue, link the issue so that issue stakeholders are aware of the pull request and vice versa.

+After submitting your pull request, only add additional commits if it's to fix issues or to incorporate feedback.
+If you notice that things are missing, you have two options:
+1) Inform reviewers that more commits are coming and they should hold off reviewing.
+2) Delete your PR and resubmit it at a later time when the proposed changes are complete.

+This prevents scope creep and helps reviewers to keep an overview of changes.
+Aim for PRs to be complete and well-tested – they are not a development or test environment.

 ### Check workflow runs
 After publishing your pull request, pay attention to the workflows that are run.